FAQs

 The two-year Pain Medicine residency training programs in Canada train leaders in education, research and clinical practice pertaining to the prevention, diagnosis, treatment and rehabilitation of the spectrum of acute pain, cancer pain and non-cancer pain problems.

 The creation of Pain Medicine as a new subspecialty has the goals of improving patient access to appropriate pain management by increasing the number of well-trained physicians, but also improve patient outcomes by promoting and disseminating best practice guidelines for the treatment of acute pain, chronic non-cancer pain and cancer pain in both community and academic settings.
-In addition, it is hoped that interdisciplinary research collaboration will promote new areas of enquiry, and funding bodies will identify pain as a higher research priority.
+In addition, it is hoped that interdisciplinary research collaboration will promote new areas of inquiry, and funding bodies will identify pain as a higher research priority.

-2. The University of Toronto and the multiple participating departments are very large.
+• The University of Toronto and the multiple participating departments are very large.
 Will residents get "lost" in the system?

 No, we have a small number of residents in the program.
 Each site has a rotation coordinator who is responsible for all aspects of education and resident well-being at each site.
 The program director meets with each resident bi-annually and more frequently when necessary.